Brands Hatch: In popular culture

 Non-racing films and television series that have used Brands Hatch include CI5: The New Professionals (1999), The Saint (1967) and My Fault: London (2025).

 It has appeared in multiple video games.
 In F1 2013, it appeared as a classic track appearing in the game with other classic circuits such as Estoril, Jerez and Imola.
-Within the Gran Turismo series, the circuit appeares in Gran Turismo 6, Gran Turismo 7 and Gran Turismo Sport.
+Within the Gran Turismo series, the circuit appears in Gran Turismo 6, Gran Turismo 7 and Gran Turismo Sport.
 In Forza Motorsport, the track has appeared in all iterations since Forza Motorsport 6.
 Other notable games include iRacing, Shift 2: Unleashed, Assetto Corsa Competizione and Automobilista 2.